wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 #### Visual Studio

-Visual Studio can be used to create Office Add-ins for Excel, Word, PowerPoint, or Outlook.
-An Office Add-in project gets created as part of a Visual Studio solution, which means you can use Visual Studio features like selecting **Start** or choosing <kbd>F5</kbd> to automatically run your add-in locally on IIS.
-Office Add-in projects that you create with Visual Studio use HTML, CSS, and JavaScript.
+Visual Studio can be used to create Office add-ins for Excel, Word, PowerPoint, or Outlook.
+An Office add-in project gets created as part of a Visual Studio solution, which means you can use Visual Studio features like selecting **Start** or choosing <kbd>F5</kbd> to automatically run your add-in locally on IIS.
+Office add-in projects that you create with Visual Studio use HTML, CSS, and JavaScript.

-To create an Office Add-in with Visual Studio, create a new C# or Visual Basic project and choose one of the following project types:
+To create an Office add-in with Visual Studio, create a new C# or Visual Basic project and choose one of the following project types:

-- Excel Web Add-in
+- Excel Web add-in
-- Outlook Web Add-in
+- Outlook Web add-in
-- PowerPoint Web Add-in
+- PowerPoint Web add-in
-- Word Web Add-in
+- Word Web add-in

 ### Explore the APIs using Script Lab